rodrigogossi/rodrigogossi/README.md

 - 📫 How to reach me: at e-mail: contato@rodrigogossi.com
 - 😄 Pronouns: Ele/Dele
 - ⚡ Fun fact:
-Well, i usually like read about philosophy and spirituality.
-And I like too code...
+ * Well, i usually like read about philosophy and spirituality.
+And I like to code...
+ * I NO have social Networks